-Being a freelancer isn’t easy.
+Being self-employed isn’t easy.
 Let’s be real.

 It can be a lonely, isolating existence.
-There’s no such thing as job security.
-Ever.
+There’s no such thing as job security, ever.
 And tax season is pretty much a nightmare.

 Okay, so stay with me here.
 This isn’t the part where I launch into some cliché motivational speech about how you should just quit your day job and ‘follow your passion,’ and then your life will be perfect, and you can thank me later.

 I certainly didn’t just up and decide one day to follow my passion, and then life was sunshine and daisies from then on.
 There was no 4 a.m. epiphany – no “Who’s coming with me?!” moment, à la Jerry Maguire (although that would have made things a lot more interesting).

 I just knew for a long time that something didn’t feel right with my past jobs.
 I felt creatively stifled and uninspired with my work.
 Finally, I reached a point when I knew it was time for a change.
 A big one.

 Working as a freelance marketer and photographer has allowed me the freedom to explore what aspects of my work I truly love, and what I don’t — a luxury I didn’t have in past roles that were more rigidly defined.

 It’s also illuminated my strengths and weaknesses in ways that no other job ever has for me.
 This has helped to guide me when deciding what projects I take on, whether it’s related to photography or marketing or both, so I’m able to do more of what I enjoy and what I do best — and ultimately, feel a whole lot happier.

 When someone hires you as a consultant, they expect you to provide them with answers.
 If you don’t know the answers, you need to be able to find them.
 And if you can’t find the answers, you need to have a good reason why.
 Otherwise, there’s a chance you might not hang onto that client relationship for the long haul.